Field Studies Centre and Year

 Yes, there is opportunity to continue instrumental practice.
 Music lessons are offered through Trinity’s peripatetic music tutors during the FSP via MS Teams video conferencing.
 Students who are currently working with external tutors will have the option of working with a Trinity tutor while at the FSP.
 Unfortunately, we are not able to facilitate music tuition with external teachers during the FSP.
 Individual practice time can also be logged and counted for the skill component of the Duke Of Edinburgh Award while on the FSP.

-Curriculum will continue to be delivered in-line with the continuing academic programme at Summer Hill.
+Curriculum will continue to be delivered in-line with the continuing academic program at Summer Hill.
 Accelerated academic streams are maintained.

 A helpful way to think about the extended FSP and the curriculum is not that students are missing out on important learning taking place at Summer Hill whilst spending a term at Woollamia; rather the way the School has structured the two years of 9 and 10 means the learning that takes place during the extended FSP is equally as important as the learning that takes place at Summer Hill.